News

 • Carlsberg Mobility Programme – 3

-Further information on the year-end financial statements can be found in the Annual Report, which will be published in May.
+Further information on the year-end financial statements can be found in the Annual Report, which will be published later.

 The Board of Trustees has passed the following resolutions: